Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 Tom Thumb Spring turns out to be on private

-property, so we won’t be seeing the spring.
+property, so we won’t get to see the spring.

 Tom Thumb Cemetery is old with some graves dating back to the Civil